-Holmen Paper's Technical Support personnel possess a wealth of knowledge about paper and about printing technology.
+Holmen's paper support personnel possess a wealth of knowledge about paper and printing technology.
 Some are located at our sales offices in Germany, France, Spain, Italy and the UK while others work at our two paper mills in Sweden.
 Their job is to attend test printings, help resolve print-related technical issues and investigate complaints.
 They are a vital cog in the wheel when changes are made in the production process such as an adjustment to the paper machine or a new type of packaging.
 They spend many working hours travelling around, covering multiple countries, but they have solid backup to make sure that no customer has to wait for assistance.

 When does Technical Support enter the picture?